cm-cc/mesmer/STANDALONE.md

-                If 'yes', the beam 3-momentum must be fed into the pipe 'path'/beamprofile.fifo Eemin     ---> minimum electron energy in the LAB (GeV) themin    ---> minimum electron angle in the LAB (mrad) Eemax    ---> maximum electron energy in the LAB (GeV) thmumin   ---> minimum muon angle in the LAB (mrad) thmumax   ---> maximum muon angle in the LAB (mrad) acoplcut  ---> if applying acoplanarity cut and to which value [yes/no mrad]
+                If 'yes', the beam 3-momentum must be fed into the pipe 'path'/beamprofile.fifo Eemin     ---> minimum electron energy in the LAB (GeV) themin    ---> minimum electron angle in the LAB (mrad) themax    ---> maximum electron angle in the LAB (mrad) Eemax     ---> maximum electron energy in the LAB (GeV) thmumin   ---> minimum muon angle in the LAB (mrad) thmumax   ---> maximum muon angle in the LAB (mrad) acoplcut  ---> if applying acoplanarity cut and to which value [yes/no mrad]